videlais/Unofficial-Ink-Cookbook/Chapter14/index.md

 One way to use tags in Ink when working with Unity, then, is as "speech tags."
 These can mark who is saying which words during dialogue.

-Parsing Tags
+#### Parsing Tags

 One of the properties not previously discussed so far is currentTags.
-This is also part of the StoryAPI and, like currentChoices, is populated by a call to the Continue() function.
+This is also part of the StoryAPI and, like *currentChoices*, is populated by a call to the *Continue()* function.

-The currentTags property holds a `List<string>`.
+The *currentTags* property holds a `List<string>`.
 If there are no tags, it will be empty.
 Therefore, its own property Count can be tested.
 If its “count” is greater than zero, use the first tag.
 Otherwise, ignore it.

 ```C#
 // Get the current tags (if any)